julian-klode/lingolang/docs/basics.md

 Slices are also used internally to represent variable parameters in variable length functions.

 ##### Maps
-Maps are simple key value stores and support indexing and assigning.
+Maps are simple key-value stores and support indexing and assigning.
 They are *not* thread-safe.

 ```go
 someValue := someMap[someKey]